 Food Safety As a result of food scares over the past two decades, the UK food supply chain is now heavily scrutinized, meaning that UK retailers, foodservice operators and manufacturers are uncompromising on traceability and quality assurance.
 UK buyers often require technical specifications above the level mandated by government legislation.
 Biotech (GMO) Biotech products or products that contain biotech ingredients can only be sold in the EU if the biotech (GM) trait has been given approval.
-If approved. it may be sold with the appropriate labeling and that involves a positive statement of its presence in the food product, please see: http://ec.europa.eu/food/food/biotechnology/gmfood/labelling_en.htm .
+If approved, it may be sold with the appropriate labeling and that involves a positive statement of its presence in the food product, please see: http://ec.europa.eu/food/food/biotechnology/gmfood/labelling_en.htm .

 Food products containing biotech-derived ingredients in the UK are minimal.
 Large supermarket chains have determined that they will not stock products with biotech ingredients in their private label products (these, typically, account for 45-50% of supermarket lines).
 Many large companies have also taken a non-GMO approach, as well as many restaurants and cafes.
-Organic Sales of organic products make up around 2.5 percent of the UK grocery market (\$3.7 billion of the \$136 billion total grocery market).
-Supermarket chains dominate retail sales of organic foods, accounting for an estimated 82 percent of sales by value.
-Organic products now extend to a wide range of convenience and grocery items.
-There are signs that the global credit crisis has affected sales of premium products, including organic products in the UK.
-However, consumers that buy organic products for ethical reasons are unlikely to change their purchasing behavior.
+Organic The United Kingdom, unlike most European nations, has suffered from declining organic sales in recent years.
+However, some organic products have had increased success; including, baby food, vegetable and seed oils and non-food organic products such as textiles and health and beauty products.
+United Kingdom has lacked sufficient marketing for organics, and mainstream British consumers remain unconvinced, or uneducated, about the benefits of organic products.
+Organic products have become increasingly popular throughout Europe, except for in the United Kingdom where organic farmland decreased by 2.8 percent in 2011 and the market experienced a 4 percent loss in organic producers.
+UK sales of organic products in 2011 were £1.67 billion (\$2.6 billion); 3.7 percent down on the previous year.
 Health Like the U.S., the UK has a high incidence of heart disease and cancer.
 Consumers are looking for foods to improve their health which is driving sales of premium, less processed food, functional food, fresh fruit, fruit juices and low-fat or low-sugar processed food.
-Package Sizes UK households are mainly comprised of 1-4 people.
+Package Sizes UK households are mainly comprised of 2 people.
 In addition, kitchens and refrigerators are small.
 Shopping is undertaken every couple of days, with perhaps a "large shop" every 2-3 weeks.
 U.S. suppliers should consider this in determining export package size.